 - Public toilets: On the Brier Island map we’ve shown every public toilet, but the only public washroom with flush plumbing is located by the Icehouse Giftshop.
-There’s a wooden outhouse on the road to West Lighthouse, and a surprisingly clean porta-potty at the ferry wharf.
+There’s a surprisingly clean porta-potty at the ferry wharf.

 - Warm clothing: Even the hottest summer days are cool on Brier Island.
 A warm sweater and a pair of pants will keep you comfortable as you admire the coastal scenery.
 Warm clothing is especially recommended for a whale watching tour

 Seal Cove.
 The aptly named Seal Cove (usually) features seals sunning themselves on the rocks.
 At low tide many seals will be out of the water.
 At high tide you only see tiny seal heads as they swim in the water.

 The Polygonal Rocks.
 The polygonal rocks near the Slocum monument are easy to get to (the parking area is right next to them).
 The rocks are unique-looking and great for exploring and photos… but they are mostly underwater during high tide.